Firefish-io/firefish-protocol/README.md

 It also contains serialization code, an example CLI application and WASM bindings for the borrower.

 **Warning: this is old code and will be replaced!**
-This code is only provided for review and auditing, not for developmnet.
+This code is only provided for review and auditing, not for development.
 We have some changes prepared that will improve the development use case (while breaking the API of this one).
 If you're interested in development in any way don't hesitate to contact us.